The Flaunter guide to making your story junk mail repellant.

 Social Media is your friend!
 About 60% of journalists have a professional Twitter account or Facebook page.
 When you find a writer or publication, read over their last 20 or so pieces to see if your story fits what they regularly write about.
 Is it a good fit?
 Great!
 You’re ready for Tip 2.

-TIP 2: ACCEPT THAT THE TRADITIONAL MEDIA RELEASE IS DEAD.
+TIP 2: ACCEPT THAT THE TRADITIONAL MEDIA RELEASE DISTRIBUTION MODEL IS DEAD.

 Yup.
 You heard it right.
 The days of cold-contacting the media with a clunky impersonal document are over.
 Writers and editors receive anywhere from a few hundred to a few thousand emails like this each day, most of which are instantly deleted.